Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?

-In this section, we aim to investigate the impact of using different student networks in the distillation framework on the performance of backdoor mitigation.
-In particular, we study three different student sets' acquisition methods: raw backdoored student, void student, and warm-up-training-based student.

-\textit{Design.} From the view of implement details, the raw backdoored student means taking the input encoder directly without any additional processing.
+\emph{The impact of student nets.} Next, we investigate the impact of using different student networks in the distillation framework on the performance of backdoor mitigation.
+We study three different student sets' acquisition methods: raw backdoored student, void student, and warm-up-training-based student.
+From the view of implement details, the raw backdoored student means taking the input encoder directly without any additional processing.
 The void student requires defenders first create an encoder with the same architecture as the backdoored one.
 The warm-up-training-based student is more complicated.
 After creating a void encoder, defenders utilize the extra clean data to train the encoder from scratch.
 We call this process warm-up training, and the resulting encoder is called a warm-up-trained student.
-When student nets are prepared, we take different teacher nets as discussed in Section~\ref{subsec:RQ2} and put them into the distillation framework.
-With the fixation of teacher net and student net, we utilize ATD~\cite{2016ATD} following NAD~\cite{2021-NAD} as the distillation loss.
+When student nets are prepared, we take different teacher nets and put them into the distillation framework.
+With the fixation of teacher net and student net, we utilize ATD~\citep{2016ATD} following NAD~\citep{2021-NAD} as the distillation loss.
 ATD uses attention to represent each layer's output and is deployed on every layer of a given pre-trained encoder.